Frequently Asked Questions (FAQs)

 To view currently participating organizations, click Participating Hospitals and Clinics.

 Yes.
-The on-site consultations such as a financial and operational assessment, quality improvement project, physician practice and revenue cycle management are different than the CCC onsite events.
-The action plans that are received from the onsite consultations will be utilized to support CCC.
+The consultations such as a financial and operational assessment, quality improvement project, physician practice and revenue cycle management are different than the CCC events and workshops.

-The hospital data request deadline is not applicable to the Community Champion's job requirements.
-Hospital and/or clinic leadership is responsible for filling out the data request and returning it to the consultant.
+The health care organization data request deadline is not applicable to the Community Champion's job requirements.
+Health care organization leadership is responsible for filling out the data request and returning it to the consultant.

 You don’t need to worry about participating in the interviews.
 There is an interview schedule that was developed by the consultant and sent to the CEO.
-The hospital and/or clinic team members and clinical staff have scheduled time slots for this onsite day where they will be interviewed by the consultant.
+The health care organization team members and clinical staff have scheduled time slots for this onsite day where they will be interviewed by the consultant.

 Your role is to listen and learn.
 This is for your own education.
-It may be helpful to be onsite to take notes but know that the leadership team will be receiving an action report.
-The report includes action plans that will be utilized moving forward to support the Community Care Coordination (CCC) planning.
+It may be helpful to be present to take notes and learn how you can best assist the leadership team in linking the action plan results to community care coordination efforts.

-County Health Rankings & Roadmaps, Centers for Disease Control and Prevention (CDC), and Community Commons are reliable sources for gathering data to highlight social determinants of health (SDOH) and other factors that should be considered.
+County Health Rankings & Roadmaps, Centers for Disease Control and Prevention (CDC), and U.S. Census Bureau are reliable sources for gathering data to highlight social determinants of health (SDOH) and other measures that should be considered.
 This information will help set the stage for working with community joint partners towards improving health outcomes.

-The Potential Partners Worksheet provides organization for identifying and inviting community joint partners to the Community Care Coordination (CCC) activities.
+The Potential Partners Worksheet provides Community Champions a template for identifying community joint partners for the Community Care Coordination (CCC) activities.
 It highlights community partners that the hospital/clinic may not have worked with in the past.

-The Champion will be responsible for determining logistics, inviting community joint partners and hospital/clinic teams, as well as organizing and presenting information as requested by the National Rural Health Resource Center (The Center).
+The Community Champion will be responsible for logistics, inviting community joint partners and health care organization teams, as well as organizing and presenting information as requested by the National Rural Health Resource Center DRCHSD Staff.
 Staff from The Center will support the facilitation of events and over time, train the Community Champion to continue the work.

-The focus of the CCC onsite events vary by program year and depend on leadership’s priority needs.
-General components of onsite events include facilitations designed to form a connection with community members and joint partners, present on community health outcomes and hospital / clinic current and emerging services, conduct consensus-based workshops, and identify action steps and timelines.
+The focus of the CCC events and workshops varies by program year and depends on the leadership’s priority needs.
+General components include facilitations designed to form a connection with community members and joint partners, present on community health outcomes and health care organizations' current and emerging services, conduct consensus-based workshops, and identify action steps and timelines.
 Note that National Rural Health Resource Center (The Center) staff will provide planning documents in preparation for CCC events (i.e. agenda, logistics checklist) that will detail roles and responsibilities of the Community Champion (CC) and CEO.